ask7276/Programming-Languages-Lab/README.md

 ## Assignment 1

-This includes some basic implementations in Java using Multi-threading.
+This includes some basic implementations of Monte Caro Simulation, Composite Simson Rule and Maatrix Multiplication in Java using Multi-threading.

 ## Assignment 2